gaylem/quil-meditation-journal/README.md

 ## How to View & Use the Open Source Timer

-1. Fork and clone the repository.
+1. Fork and clone this repository.
 2. Install the dependencies.

 ```bash